Crambeary/wellness_reflection/README.md

 GDPR compliance features

 - [x] Containerize the app
+- [ ] Demo mode - no account needed to generate wellness entries
 - [ ] Use Redux for State Management
 - [ ] Setup a11y best practices
     - [ ] ARIA labels